Maxkie1/Personalized_Learning/README.md

 pip install -r requirements.txt
 ```

-Additionally place a `.env` file in the root directory of the project.
-Write a message to [Max Kiefer](https://github.com/Maxkie1) to get the content of the `.env` file.
+Additionally, place a `.env` file in the root directory of the project.
+Write a message to [Max Kiefer](https://github.com/Maxkie1) to get the contents of the `.env` file.

 # Contributors